Impala P0300, P0172 hard starting

 Check fuel pressure regulator first

-The fuel pressure regulator on most Impalas is a vacuum-operated unit that’s mounted at the end of the fuel rail.
+The fuel pressure regulator on most Impalas is a fuel pressure regulatorvacuum-operated unit that’s mounted at the end of the fuel rail.
 As you depress the throttle, the manifold vacuum decreases.
 The vacuum regulator diaphragm responds to the drop in vacuum and increases fuel pressure.
 The diaphragm on this unit can leak, causing it to not respond.
 To check, remove the vacuum line to the regulator and look for raw gas in the vacuum line.
 If you see gas, replace the regulator.
 After replacement, check the items listed below.

 Check fuel trims